scottkmaxwell/pbjson/DESCRIPTION.rst

 represented as a single byte consisting of the high bit and the index number of the key.

-In other words, if the recurring key is “toast”, it should be encoded as 05 toast.
-The next time the key “toast” is needed, it can be encoded as simply 80, since it was the first key.
+In other words, if the recurring key is "toast", it should be encoded as 05 toast.
+The next time the key "toast" is needed, it can be encoded as simply 80, since it was the first key.

 Here is an example of a simple structure: